 When Program II admitted its first students in 1969 it reflected its creators’ vision of a program of study with very few academic requirements.
 Students were guided by an academic advisor in a department closely associated with their theme.
-The advisor assisted the student in the selection of appropriate course work.
-When a student’s application was ready for review, it was the department, not the student, who submitted the proposal to a newly-created Arts & Sciences Program II Committee for screening and approval.
-After approval, programs of study were administered loosely through the academic department or program of the advisor.
 Applicants to Program II were encouraged to explore subfields within individual academic disciplines and to explore the points of intersection between related fields.
-Study abroad and course work taken at other American colleges and universities could also be incorporated into a Program II.
 The considerably greater flexibility afforded by Program II made it attractive to students interested in emerging fields such as women’s studies, environmental studies, and primatology, as well as various topics within the arts and history.

 Centralization of Program II in the Trinity College Dean’s Office has led students since the early 1980’s to identify more with the Program than with the sponsoring department of their advisor.
 This is reinforced by the fact that students now also submitted their applications not to the sponsoring department but to the Program II Committee directly.
 Centralization of the Program in the Trinity College Dean’s Office was accompanied by the establishment of Graduation with Distinction in Program II in 1983.